 T-Men (December 15, 1947)

-Released on December 16, 1947: Two Treasury Department agents infiltrate a gang that is making fine quality counterfeit ten dollar bills.
+Released on December 16, 1947: (running time 1 hour and 32 minutes) Two Treasury Department agents infiltrate a gang that is making fine quality counterfeit ten dollar bills.

 Produced by Aubrey Schenck

 Written by John C. Higgins and Virginia Kellogg